Skip to content

 Types of inheritance

-The short summary of different types of inheritance is:
+The short summary of different types of inheritance:

 • Mixins [SUPPORTED] - don't subclass ormar.Model, just define fields that are later used on different models (like created_date and updated_date on each model), only actual models create tables, but those fields from mixins are added